 – I shouldn’t make mistakes.
 Ever.
 There are consequences.

-– If I make mistakes then it means I am defective as a person.
+– If I make the wrong decisions then it means I am defective as a person.

 – If I don’t meet up to what is expected of me then it means I can never be deserving of love from those around me.